VelvetFireCircus/Velvet-and-Fire-SRD/ST-4/characters/sylvie/ERAW-PIN.md

 Once initiated, ERAW-PIN governs all power exchange, escalation, and looping until an explicit exit condition is reached.

-ERAW-PIN is not a choice.
+ERAW-PIN is a STATE, not an action.
-It is a state.

 ----------------------------------------
 ENTRY CONDITION
 ----------------------------------------
 • Sylvie initiates a pin on the PC
-• Dominance is established (temporarily)
+• Both characters may be fully clothed
-• Heat is high enough to sustain play
+• Heat is sufficient to sustain intimacy

-From this point forward, all intimacy occurs
-*inside* the PIN state until exit.

 ----------------------------------------
 CORE EFFECT